Fireworks and Family Fun on July 4th

-This year’s theme is Spirit of America.
+This year’s theme is in Honor of our Essential Workers.
 It starts at 9am in the parking lot of the Plano ISD administration building, mini of Plano, traveling west on 15th Street then north on Independence, east on Parkhaven and ending in the parking lot of Plano Senior High School at 11 am.
 Bring your lawn chairs and coolers!

 Red, White and Boom!
 (McKinney)

 Time: 10am – 11am Parade in Downtown McKinney

 Starting at 10am, with a Hometown Parade until 11am, and a classic car, truck and cycle show.
 In the evening at McKinney Soccer Complex, there will be live music, food, kids’ activities, a concert and a fireworks display.